ryojitanabe/prefqi/README.md

 # Quality Indicators for Preference-based Evolutionary Multi-objective Optimization Using a Reference Point

-This repository provides the Python implementation of preference-based quality indicators used in the following paper.
+This repository provides the Python implementation of the 14 preference-based quality indicators used in the following paper.

 > Ryoji Tanabe, Ke Li, **Quality Indicators for Preference-based Evolutionary Multi-objective Optimization Using a Reference Point: A Review and Analysis**, submitted.